-Community Health Volunteers Champion the Uptake of Improved Sanitation Facilities
+Community Health Practitioners Champion the Uptake of Improved Sanitation Facilities

 Sanitation marketing is an approach used to improve sanitation through informal sector providers by building sustainable markets for sanitation goods and services.